council

 What is the Waste Levy Charge on my rates notice?

-Farming properties that are part of a Single Farming Enterprise and are exempt from the Municipal Charge will also be exempt from the Waste Levy.
+Farming properties that are part of a Single Farming Enterprise and are exempt from the Municipal Charge will also be exempt from the waste levy.

-EPA Landfill Levy Cost Per Tonne of Waste
+EPA Landfill Levy Cost Per Tonne of Waste disposed to landfill

-Commercial & Industrial $57.76 $93.19 $110.79
+Waste Category Domestic Commercial & Industrial

 Fire Services Property Levy